pellcorp/creality-wiki/docs/rpi.md

 different screen and will eventually let me know a restart will be required, I wait until I am kicked from the SSH session and then I give it a minute and power cycle the pi.

-Then login as the **dietpi** user to start the installation, after logging in, you may be told that first run setup is still going, give it a few minutes and you should be greeted with a login prompt.
+Then login as the **dietpi** (Default password is `dietpi`) user to start the installation, after logging in, you may be told that first run setup is still going, give it a few minutes and you should be greeted with a login prompt.

 !!! danger